What to Do When Your Total Cholesterol Is High but, Your LDL and HDL Levels Are Within the Normal Range

 Natural Methods

-The natural treatment of total cholesterol level involves healthy lifestyle choices such as:
+The natural treatment of total cholesterol levels involves healthy lifestyle choices such as:

 • Reduction in Alcohol Intake: since triglyceride level is increased by excessive drinking, it is advisable to reduce alcohol consumption of any kind.